-However, recent regulations (published under the authority of the Foreign Investment Risk Review Modernization Act of 2018) now subject even non-controlling foreign investments in certain types of real estate to CFIUS review, if the investment conveys specified standard rights and falls within the list of descriptions set out in the regulations.
+However, more recent regulations now subject even non-controlling foreign investments in certain types of real estate to CFIUS review, if the investment conveys specified standard rights and falls within the list of properties described in the regulations.
 These descriptions largely relate to proximities (some as far as 100 miles) to certain military, national security, or "joint-use" facilities and infrastructure.